Technique Tuesday: 7 Barre Class Mistakes You May Be Making (And How to Fix Them)

 5. Using weights that are too light

 Barre studios have different takes on weights.
-At one, your instructor may suggest one to three pounds, whereas Physique may have you go as high as eight or ten.
 But Becker says no matter the class, you should choose weights that push you outside of your comfort zone, so the workout continues to challenge you, which will lead to better results.
 “If you want to make the jump, play around with it,” she advises, saying you can always grab a couple of different sets, start with the heavy, and drop down if it becomes too intense.

 6. Skipping stretch time